 One of the best places is the area around the Holly Grove boat ramp.
 During spring, concentrate in the upper ends of coves.
 At full pool, boats can run along the bank "inside" the timber.
 Trolling with crappie jigs, Triple Ripples or Hal-flys, and casting small crankbaits around submerged stumps and logs is generally productive for spawning crappie.
 When the water warms in the summertime, target deeper areas of submerged timber, deep brush in coves, or around deepwater structure.

-Significant numbers offer a unique fishing opportunity.
+Yellow perch offer a unique angling opportunity.
+Juliette produces significant numbers of this unique fish.
 The majority of fish will average 6-8 inches, with some individuals up to a pound.

 Yellow perch can be caught on live or artificial baits.
 The preferred bait is worms fished on the bottom with light spinning tackle.
 Yellow perch also can be caught with small minnows.